caltechlibrary/newt/newtgenerator.1.md

 # MODEL

 This specifies the model that is the subject of the ACTION.
-The model is defined in the YAML and MODEL is referenced by the model's `.name`.
+The model is defined in the YAML and MODEL is referenced by the model's `.id` attribute.

 # EXAMPLES